Ishan-creed/chrome-extention/README.md

 The backend server will start and listen for requests from the extension to fetch IP address and location information.

+## Plasmo Framework

+The Plasmo framework is used to build this Chrome Extension.
+Plasmo is a lightweight framework that simplifies the process of creating browser extensions with TypeScript and Tailwind CSS.
+You can find the Plasmo framework documentation [here](https://plasmo.dev/docs).

 ## Contributing

 Contributions to this project are welcome!
 If you find any bugs or want to add new features, feel free to create an issue or submit a pull request.